2040 Sheridan Road

-BiographyClaudia Persico is a doctoral candidate in Human Development and Social Policy.
-Her research interests include education inequality and policy, early childhood education, causes of low performance among urban children, and socioeconomic disparities in health.
+BiographyClaudia Persico is an assistant professor in the Department of Public Administration and Policy in the School of Public Affairs at American University (formerly, the University of Wisconsin-Madison).
+She has a PhD in Human Development and Social Policy from SESP at Northwestern.
+Her research interests include inequality, the intersection between environmental and education policy, and the influence of interventions and environmental conditions on children with disabilities.
 Prior to attending Northwestern University, Claudia worked as a research assistant studying the neurobiology of autism in the Department of Anatomy and Neurobiology at the Boston University School of Medicine.
-Claudia has also worked at several nonprofits, including The Autism Research Foundation and Strive Tutoring.

 |2009||MA, Philosophy of Religion||University of Chicago|